 Caprino Romano is a very sharp version of Romano, also made from goats' milk, and Vacchino Romano, made from cows' milk, is a milder variety.

 A stellar table cheese, Romano is enhanced by a drizzling of olive oil and/or balsamic vinegar.
 It's delicious shaved on green salad, and it's a particularly good partner for sturdy Romaine lettuce.
 Sprinkle Romano on dressings and dipping sauces to bring the flavor up a few notches.

 In cooking, Romano is a wonderful addition to white sauces; mashed potatoes; egg dishes such as quiche, omelets and frittatas; ravioli, lasagna and other pasta recipes; pizza; breads and soups.
-Stir some into cream soups, or sprinkle it atop hearty stews and soups, like this Savory Rainbow Bean and Whole Grain Winter Soup.
+Stir some into cream soups, or sprinkle it atop hearty stews and soups, like this Hearty Kale and White Bean Stew.
 Include some in your next panini, where it'll maintain its flavor beside all manner of veggies, meats, and other cheeses.

 This robust cheese goes well with fruity wines like Riesling and Prosecco and hearty red wines, like Chianti or Cabernet Sauvignon.
 A handful of toasted walnuts will bring out the flavor of both the cheese and the wine.

 Romano pairs well with onions, tomatoes, olives, mozzarella cheese, pears, walnuts, and balsamic vinegar.
 Spices that enhance Romano include oregano, basil, garlic and black pepper.